ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ## Introduction

 This article explains how to use Terraform to manage user access to a database in AWS.
-First, it explains how to configure users and roles in IAM to manage access.
-Then it explains how to use Terraform to do the same thing, with benefits.
-Finally, the article gives an overview of how using Abbey can make the process simpler.
+First we'll look at managing access directly in AWS, then how to use Terraform to do the same thing.

-TODO regulations
+The practice of access governance has become increasingly important over the last decade.
+Privacy laws are becoming more stringent.
+Businesses are running more of their infrastructure on the cloud, distributed worldwide.
+The moral, reputational, legal, and financial costs of exposing customer data are massive.
+Using Terraform to configure, encapsulate, limit, and audit access to your resources can help with this challenge.

 ### A few definitions